-Last Updated on May 3, 2021 by Maggie Sutton
+Last Updated on May 3, 2021 by Maggie Looker

 Owning a home is very important to many Americans.
 Homeownership gives you privacy and strong community ties.
 As medical professionals, strong community ties are important to you whether you run a private practice or work at a local hospital.
 One way to achieve your dream of owning your home is by using an FHA loan for Healthcare Professionals.
 FHA home loans are available to all healthcare professionals around the country.
 These loans are excellent for people who do not have very good credit but wish to purchase a home in their local area.

 What is a FHA loan?

 FHA stands for Federal Housing Administration.
 A FHA home loan is a loan insured by the Federal Housing Administration and given by an approved lender.
 To revamp the housing industry and give more Americans a chance at owning a home, Congress created the Federal Housing Administration in 1934 to stimulate the housing market after the Great Depression.
 This organization continues to help many Americans own a home and could do the same for you.
 Borrowers can get up to 96.5% of their total home value and only need to pay a 3.5% down payment.

 These loans are designed for low to moderate-income earners who also have low credit scores and are generally looking for mortgages with a lower minimum down payment.

 Pros and Cons to FHA Loans for Healthcare Professionals

 Medical professionals around the country can get the following advantages with FHA home loans:

 - Smaller Down payments – FHA home loans require a smaller down payment compared to conventional home loans.
 Borrowers only pay 3.5%-10% of their total home loan as their down payment.

 - Flexible qualification guidelines – The qualification criteria are not as strict as you find on conventional loans, and most nurses, doctors, and other medical professionals can qualify.
 The main requirements with FHA is a good work and credit history.